 - Use your own words.
 Don't derive your statement from a friend's essay, or an example from a website, and don't use quotes, clichés or platitudes.

 - Go deeper than just saying you want to help people with science.
+To go beyond, it's helpful to brainstorm 30 reasons for becoming a health care professional.
 What can you do as a member of this profession that you can you cannot do in other professions?

 - Show with true stories.
 Rather than telling your readers you're compassionate, use a story that shows you in action, being compassionate.